 Even with the backdrop of a potential recession, online shopping is predicted to grow between 6% to 8% in 2022.
 It is important, now more than ever before, to be vigilant while shopping online.
 Here are more tips and recommendations to enjoy your holiday shopping while keeping your personal and financial information secure:

-- Don’t use the same password for all your accounts.
+- Practice password hygiene.
+Use strong passwords and don’t use the same password for all your shopping accounts.
 If one of these accounts is breached, all your accounts are at risk.

-- Keep an eye on the website address for Cybersquatting.3 Cybersquatting is the process of mimicking a legitimate site.
+- Examine domains.
+Keep an eye on the website address for cybersquatting, which mimics a legitimate site.
 For example, let’s say you receive an email for a sale on amazon.com.
-You click the link in the email, and it takes you to amaz0n.com instead of amazon.com where a cyber criminal is waiting to harvest your credit card information.
+You click the link in the email, and it takes you to amaz0n.com instead of amazon.com where a cyber-criminal is waiting to harvest your credit card information.

-- Examine emails offering sales very carefully to ensure they are authentic.
+- Scrutinize emails.
+Examine sale emails very carefully to ensure they are authentic.
 Phishing, a cyber-attack disguised as a legitimate email, is one of the leading causes of cyber security breaches.
-“Spear phishing is responsible for 95% of all attacks on enterprise networks.”(4)

-- To minimize your liability, use a credit card or a pre-paid debit card to shop online where possible.
-The Fair Credit Billing Act protects consumers from fraudulent charges of more than $50.
-“In the event that your digital information becomes compromised, you can rest assured that you’re protected against fraudulent charges.”
-(2)
+- Use credit cards.
+To minimize your liability, use a credit card or a pre-paid debit card to shop online where possible.
+The Fair Credit Billing Act (FCBA), enacted in 1974, protects consumers from fraudulent charges of more than $50.

 - Check accounts.
 Although the FCBA protects you, it’s important to review your accounts frequently to spot any fraudulent charges quickly.
 The FCBA allows individuals 60 days to report fraud to your bank or credit card company.